Amsterdam/django-gisserver/README.md

 Anything outside WFS simple could be implemented, but is very low on the todo-list:

-* The methods for the WFS basic, transactional, locking and inheritance conformance classes.
+* The methods for the WFS transactional, locking and inheritance conformance classes.
 * HTTP POST requests.
 * SOAP requests.
 * Other protocols (WMS, WMTS, WCS)